AKHILESHKHOSE/PROJECT_1/README.md

 # Clone the repository: Open your terminal or command prompt and run: git clone https://github.com/your-username/sports-analytics-sql.git

-Set up your database:
+1. Set up your database:
-Install PostgreSQL: Follow the official guide: https://www.postgresql.org/download/ Create a database: Use a descriptive name (e.g., ipl_analytics).
+Install PostgreSQL: Follow the official guide: https://www.postgresql.org/download/
+2. Create a database:
+ Use a descriptive name (e.g., ipl_analytics).
+3.Import the data:
-Import the data: Execute the provided SQL scripts (create_tables.sql and import_data.sql) to create tables and populate them with the data.
+Execute the provided SQL scripts (create_tables.sql and import_data.sql) to create tables and populate them with the data.
-Run the analysis scripts: Use an SQL client or command line to execute the provided scripts (analysis.sql, visualization.sql).
+4. Run the analysis scripts:
+Use an SQL client or command line to execute the provided scripts (analysis.sql, visualization.sql).
 These scripts perform various analyses and generate visualizations (optional).

 # Project Structure: